greena13/redux-and-the-rest/README.md

 | First action creator argument | `keys` - See [Getting collections from the store](#getting-collections-from-the-store) for more information. |
 | `status.type` lifecycle |  `EDITING` -> `SUCCESS` |

-### Select a resource item in the store
+### Select a item in the store

 The selectItem action creator adds an item's key to the `selectionMap` dictionary.
-It ensures that it is the only resource item (and overrides any previous values).
+It ensures that it is the only item (and overrides any previous values).

 | Property | Value |
 | :--- | :--- |